Dre Campbell Farm

 6. Essential Oils

-What you’ll need to do is add a few drops of oil to a spray bottle filled with water.
-Then, just spray the mixture on the affected areas.
-But, you’ll need to reapply the mixture every few days until the bugs are gone.
+Just add a few drops of oil of choice to a spray bottle filled with water.
+Next, spray the mixture on the affected areas.
+However, you’ll need to reapply the solution every few days until the bugs are gone.

 7. Neem Oil